-People who are writing a memoir will sometimes say, “I want to write my stories but I have forgotten so many details.
+As people are writing a memoir they will sometimes say, “I want to write my stories but I have forgotten so many details.
 Is there any way I can get them back?
-Should I use a writing prompt?”
+Should I use writing prompts?”

 There is one tool above all others that makes the experience of life writing successful.
 That tool is not a writing prompt: it is the Memory List.
 No other exercise opens up the process of life writing as quickly and as surely as the thoughtful and thorough compilation of such a list.
 It’s simple, and as a first step, it’s crucial.